 What does our current negotiation or sales process look like?

-The next step in PT is to understand how to start and continue negotiations.
-Many companies today establish very specific rules about for negotiation processes.
-Usually they employ the standard five- or seven-step selling processes as a base, sometimes with modifications, such as some other steps accepted by the industry.
-Work like this is normally carried out internally by the Sales Manager based on strengths and weaknesses in negotiation process that everybody should be aware of.
+The next step is to understand how to start and continue negotiations.
+Many companies today establish very specific rules for negotiation processes.
+Usually they employ the standard five- or seven-step selling processes as a base.
+There are certain areas in a negotiation process that everybody should be aware of:

 - Where are we at maximum risk?

 - Where we are safe?

 - How can I as a manager support my team in this process?